-If an employee is disciplined as a result of the complaint, this report shall simply state that effective action was taken and that the employee was informed of the Board's expectations.
+If an employee is disciplined as a result of the complaint, the decision shall simply state that effective action was taken and the employee was informed of the Schools' expectations.
 The report shall not give any further information as to the nature of the disciplinary action.